Internet censorship in Australia: Notable examples

 On 2 September 2020, a woman was arrested in Ballarat for making a Facebook post that promoted a protest over COVID-19 restrictions in Victoria.
 A viral video from before her incitement charge shows her offering to take the post down and trying to convince the police that she did not know it was illegal.
 Rosalind Croucher of the Australian Human Rights Commission and Wendy Harris of the Victorian Bar both expressed concerns that police had infringed on freedom of expression with a disproportionate response.
-Politicians Michael O'Brien and Steven Ciobo, while reaffirming their support for the lockdown, also criticized the arrest as heavy handed.
+Politicians Michael O'Brien and Steven Ciobo, while reaffirming their support for the lockdown, also criticised the arrest as heavy handed.

 Voluntary censorship by ISPs

 2011 child abuse filtering

 In June 2011, two Australian ISPs, Telstra and Optus, confirmed they would voluntarily block access to a list of child-abuse websites provided by the Australian Communications & Media Authority and more websites on a list compiled by unnamed international organisations from mid-year.